stanley-marketing/docker-container-logs/README.md

 ### Updated CLI Help
 `npx docker-log-summariser --help` now documents the auto-resume behaviour; there are no new flags, just smarter defaults.

+## Configure
+Create `.env` from `.env.example`.
+Do not commit secrets.

+## Safety & Privacy
+Do not upload PII or confidential data.
+See SECURITY.md.

+## License
+MIT.
+See LICENSE and NOTICE.